KSAH-42/RabbitOM/README.md

 About this sample, please take care about uris where the port number are set at 556 and not 554

+This sample demonstrate how to builder h264 decoder.
+This sample does not support hardware acceleration, but you can create an follow the same maner.

 ![Player](https://github.com/KSAH-42/RabbitOM/blob/master/Resources/Images/RabbitOM.Sample.Client.H264.Hik.png)